 Also from our Stoke Prior base you can sail right past Warwick Castle.
 This family tourist attraction puts on a great range of entertainment, from live actor experiences to bird shows, archery displays and jousting.

 If you fancy something more in keeping with the theme of the holiday, then visit one of the great pottery factories in Stoke on Trent, near our Peak District base.
 You can take a tour in some of the most famous names in pottery such as Wedgwood or Emma Bridgewater, plus have a go at decorating pottery yourself.
-Read our article on the pottery tour here.

 10) Gadget free…